germanium-git/terraform_azure/FortiGate-HA-multiple-zones/Readme.md

         admin_password = var.password
         custom_data    = file("./configs/azureinit-a.conf")
 ```
 Make sure the file exist prior to applying terraform templates.
-The files in git repository do not contain licenses are their name ends with teh suffix *-git that needs to be removed.
+The files in git repository do not contain licenses and their name ends with teh suffix *-git that needs to be removed.
-Update the MIME text files named azureinit-a.conf and azureinit-a.conf that include both FortiGate CLI commands and license file content.
+Update the MIME text files named azureinit-a.conf and azureinit-b.conf with valid license keys.
 You can download a sample azureinit.conf from [GitHub](https://raw.githubusercontent.com/fortinetsolutions/Azure-Templates/master/FortiGate/Others/Single-VM-BareMinimum-BYOL/azureinit.conf).